Efficient parallel solver for rarefied gas flow using GSIS: Numerical results

 \subsection{Hypersonic flow passing an X38-like space vehicle}

 We consider the hypersonic flow around an X38-like space vehicle at $\text{Ma}=8$, see the back, top and side views in Ref.~\cite{wei2022unified}.
 To make a fair comparison with the DSMC \cite{li2021kinetic}, we use the same gas properties as those in Ref.~\cite{li2021kinetic}: $\mu_{ref}=1.7805\times 10^{-5}~\text{Pa}\cdot \text{s}$ at $T_{ref}=300$ K and viscosity index is $\omega=0.75$.
 The Knudsen number, which is determined in terms of the reference length $L_0=0.1$ m, free stream temperature $T_\infty=56$~K and density $\rho _\infty$, is chosen to be $0.00443, 0.0443,0.443,4.33$, respectively.
 Also, two cases with $\text{AoA}=0^\circ$ and $20^\circ$ are simulated for each free stream condition.
-There are $961,080$ hexahedral cells used in the spatial discretization, see Fig.~\ref{fig:x38_mesh}, and $35,219$ tetrahedral cells in the discretization of velocity space, see a similar velocity space in Fig.~\ref{fig:VelocityMesh_Ma5_AOA30_X}.
-The computational resources required in the simulations include $N_x\times N_v=800\times 2$ cores and 5.89 TB RAM, although the number of discrete velocities can be reduced by some adaptive method~\cite{zhang2023conservative}.
+There are $961,080$ hexahedral cells used in the spatial discretization, see Fig.~\ref{fig:x38_mesh}, and $8,002$ structure-unstructured hybrid cells in the discretization of velocity space at $\text{AoA}=0^\circ$ (similar to the Fig.~\ref{fig:3D_Ma5_AoA30_X_hybrid_Volume}), and a similar velocity space with $8,531$ cells at $\text{AoA}=20^\circ$.
+The computational resources required in the simulations include $N_x\times N_v=512\times 1$ cores and 1.32 TB RAM.

-Figures~\ref{fig:x38_Ma8_Kn0443macro_AOA20} and \ref{fig:x38_Ma8_Kn00443macro_AOA20} plot the distributions of dimensionless density, local Mach number, translational and rotational temperatures, when $\text{Kn}=0.443$ and $\text{Kn}=0.00443$, respectively.
-The strong and sharp shock layer can be observed in the near continuum case when $\text{Kn}=0.00443$, while the non-equilibrium between translational and rotational temperature still exists.
+Figures~\ref{fig:x38_Ma8_Kn0443macro_AoA20} and \ref{fig:x38_Ma8_Kn00443macro_AoA20} plot the distributions of dimensionless density, local Mach number, translational and rotational temperatures, when $\text{Kn}=0.443$ and $\text{Kn}=0.00443$, respectively.
+The strong and sharp shock layer can be observed in the near continuum case when $\text{Kn}=0.00443$, while the non-equilibrium between translational and rotational temperature still significant.
 As the Knudsen number increases to 0.443, the bow shock in the windward region becomes much more diffuse, due to the rarefaction effects, e.g., the effective viscosity is larger.

 Figure~\ref{fig:Cl_Cd_GSIS_DSMC_cmp} compares the coefficients of aerodynamic lift and drag force calculated by GSIS and DSMC \cite{li2021kinetic}.
 Good agreement has been obtained.
 It is shown that the lift coefficient is not sensitive to the degree of rarefaction, while the drag coefficient increases significantly as the Knudsen number increases.